2022–23 MRF Formula 2000 season: Season report

 After the 2019–20 MRF Challenge ended in February of 2020, there was practically no communication by any promoter or governing body about the future of the category in India for over two years.
 This changed when it made a surprising return as part of the Indian National Car Racing Championship in early October of 2022, albeit without FIA support and not under the MRF Challenge moniker.

 Nine drivers took part in the opening round of the series simply called MRF F2000.
 Rishon Rajeev claimed pole for the first race, but he had a bad start and was overtaken by eventual race winner Sai Sanjay, as well as Shahan Ali Mohsin and Yash Aradhya, who formed the rest of the podium.
 Reverse-grid polesitter Mohamed Ryan also struggled at the start of race two, allowing Chirag Ghorpade to claim the lead.
 Divy Nandan then made a mistake in third, bringing out a safety car.
 Ryan came under attack from behind him at the restart, eventually losing out to multiple drivers in the final stages of the race.
 He ended up finishing sixth, with Rishon Rajeev and Dillion Zachariah claiming the podium spots behind Gorpade.
 Race three was cancelled when a heavy rain storm hit the circuit, ending the weekend with Sanjay four points ahead of Ghorpade.

-The grid shrunk to seven entries and six cars actually on the road for 2023.
 Championship leader Sanjay topped qualifying this time, but once again pole was not the place to be, as he fell behind Divy Nandan and Ryan.
 This order would stay the same until the end of the race.
 The reversed grid for race two saw Ghorpade on pole, but he stalled.
 This gifted Chetan Korada the lead, before he got a drive-through penalty and Sanjay, who had fought his way up the order after starting fourth, inherited first place.
 He won the race, ahead of Ghorpade and Nandan.
 Sanjay was then on pole for the third race, while Nandan mistakenly lined up at the back of the grid instead of next to him.
 Still, Sanjay could not hold the lead, as he was passed by Ghorpade and had to be content with second place.
 Ryan completed the podium.
 The second round then also came to an early end, when the final race was cancelled after saloon driver K.E.
 Kumar died after a crash in another race.
 Sanjay remained in the lead of the championship, growing his advantage to eleven points.